Learning to learn in adulthood: Here's how it works!

 • Adults are intrinsically motivated and act problem-oriented.

 💡 Successful digital learning is based on clear didactic principles.
-Methods such as microlearning, self-tests, or active recall help anchor learning content better and effectively support the learning process in adulthood.
+Methods such as microlearning, self-tests, or Active Recall help anchor learning content better and effectively support the learning process in adulthood.

 6. Plan conscious breaks before you need them because you are exhausted